-The rules governing the permissible ways of connecting elements with requirements in a DRD are described in Clause 6.2.2 above and summarized in Table 2.
+The rules governing the permissible ways of connecting elements with requirements in a DRD are described in Clause 6.2.2 above and summarized in Table 2 Error: Reference source not found.
 For clarity, a simple DRD is shown for each permissible connection.
 In each of these diagrams, the upper ("to") element requires the lower ("from") element.